Summit Health: Growth

 In 1950, Lawrence and Bensley expanded to a second location at 120 Summit Avenue in Summit, New Jersey.
-In 2003, Summit Medical Group signed a lease for a 42-acre office complex in Berkeley Heights, New Jersey that formerly housed the D&B Corporation.
+In 2003, Summit Medical Group signed a lease for a 42-acre office complex in Berkeley Heights, New Jersey, that formerly housed the D&B Corporation.

 In 2013, Summit Medical Group established the Summit Medical Group Foundation, a nonprofit organization operating in the segments of health promotion, medical research and medical education.

 In 2014, Summit Medical Group launched a new management company, Summit Health Management (SHM).
 SHM offers consulting and management services to physician practices in the United States.

 In 2019, Summit Medical Group merged with CityMD.

-In 2021, the company was renamed to Summit Health, and Summit Medical Group Foundation was subsequently renamed to Summit Health Cares.
+In 2021, the company was renamed Summit Health, and Summit Medical Group Foundation was subsequently renamed Summit Health Cares.

 As of April 2022, Summit Health includes more than 200 satellite offices across northern New Jersey and New York.

-In November 2022, Walgreens Boots Alliance's primary-care-center subsidiary, Village Practice Management agreed to buy Summit Health in a deal worth nearly $9 billion including debt.
+In November 2022, Walgreens Boots Alliance's primary-care-center subsidiary, Village Practice Management agreed to buy Summit Health in a deal worth nearly $9 billion, including debt.
+The acquisition was completed in January 2023.